solar984/eqclientmod-titanium/README.md

 6.)
 HighFPSPhysicsFix - This fixes an issue with gravity that happens as a result of using the RemoveInterFrameSleep mod.
 The player can end up floating in mid air without falling back down after doing an in-place jump without this.

+7.)
+PhysicsMovePlayerWaitMS - Default 10, this is how often the MovePlayer physics operation is run.
+16 would be equivalent to 60fps (1000/60).
+Note that this is the minimum delay and only applies if the FPS exceeds the target.

 ### Program Launch
 This hack removes the requirement to pass the 'patchme' argument to the program to start it.